OUR LATEST VIDEOS

 5. Princeton, New Jersey

 This Ivy League town is a pedestrian’s delight, only an hour from New York City and Philadelphia.
 It may not be far from home, but this quintessential college town feels miles away from urban stress.
-Tour the pretty Palmer Square and glide across the synthetic ice skating rink.
-Let little ones pop into jaZams, an indie but modern children's toy store.
+Tour the pretty Palmer Square and enjoy browsing its shops.
+Let little ones pop into jaZams, an indie, modern children's toy store.
 Show the kids what vinyl looks like at the Princeton Record Exchange before browsing the kids' section at Labyrinth Books.
-Fuel up on ice cream or sweets like chocolate-covered Oreos at Thomas Sweet.
+Fuel up on ice cream or sweets, like chocolate-covered Oreos, at Thomas Sweet.
 Let tots enjoy playtime at the 5,000-square-foot indoor playground Princeton Playspace, which currently requires reservations for visits.

 RELATED: 100 Things To Do in New Jersey with Kids Before They Grow Up